Lethwei: Traditional rules

-The traditional rules, also known as yoe yar rules, come from the Burmese Myanma yoe yar Latway, which means Myanmar traditional boxing.
+The traditional rules, also known as yoe yar rules, which comes from the Burmese Myanma yoe yar Letway, which means Myanmar traditional boxing.
 Traditional matches are still fought throughout Myanmar, especially during festivals or celebrations like Thingyan.
 Traditional Lethwei is notorious for not having a scoring system and for its controversial rule of knock-out only to win.

 At the end of the match, in the eventuality that there is no knockout or stoppage, if the two fighters are still standing, even if one fighter dominated the fight, the match is declared a draw.
 Fighters can win by incapacitating their rivals in a few different ways.